Using Data for Prevention and Planning

 Oregon Violent Death Reporting System

 The NVDRS in Oregon collects information from many data sources and compiles incident-based cases for all violent deaths in Oregon in order to generate public health information on violent deaths and to develop violence prevention strategies.
+View the data dashboard for the most current data.

 Oregon Injury Fact Sheets

-Get one-page fact sheets with basic definitions, data charts and tables for injury types in Oregon.
+One-page fact sheets with basic definitions, data charts and tables for injury types in Oregon.